2025-26 Edition

 Current problems in U.S. health-care system and proposals for reform.
 Examines financial barriers to access; problem of patient dumping; underinsurance; prenatal and perinatal care; child services; preventative care and needs of the elderly; minorities; low-income people; undocumented.

-Restriction: Upper-division students only.
-Sociology Majors have first consideration for enrollment.
+Restrictions: Sociology majors have the first consideration for enrollment.

 PUBHLTH 138.
 Tobacco Control Policy.
 4 Units.